cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Integrity Measurement

-“Integrity measurement” is the process of using (normally signed) hashes to track the software and hardware state of a platform.
+"Integrity measurement" is the process of using (normally signed) hashes to track the software and hardware state of a platform.
 This can be used to ensure that a given system is in a known state, or for device identity verification.

 Windows integrity measurement uses the TPM to collect and verify measurements.
-However, the underly operating system (or device firmware) is still responsible for collecting these measurements and taking action based on TPM’s output.
+However, the underly operating system (or device firmware) is still responsible for collecting these measurements and taking action based on TPM's output.

-Linux systems use the “Integrity Measurement Architecture” (IMA) kernel module.
+Linux systems use the "Integrity Measurement Architecture" (IMA) kernel module.
 The IMA works by verifying loaded code against a list of known hashes, and can work in conjunction with the IMA.

-TPMs typically collect information using the “Core Root of Trust for Measurement” (CRTM) process.
-In this process, the TPM hashes the bootloader before loading and stores that hash in a (secure?) “platform configuration register” (PCR).
+TPMs typically collect information using the "Core Root of Trust for Measurement" (CRTM) process.
+In this process, the TPM hashes the bootloader before loading and stores that hash in a (secure?) "platform configuration register" (PCR).
 When the bootloader in turn loads a kernel, the hash of that is stored in a PCR as well, and so on and so forth as additional applications and libraries are loaded.
-When asked to attest to a device state, the TPM aggregates the contents of the PCRs, signs them with an “attestation identity key” (AIK), and passes them to the process that has requested the attestation.
+When asked to attest to a device state, the TPM aggregates the contents of the PCRs, signs them with an "attestation identity key" (AIK), and passes them to the process that has requested the attestation.
 It is the responsibility of the process requesting attestation, not the TPM, to then verify that the machine state is good.

 ### Secure Coding Techniques